-The CEO of a coffee chain is talking to camera about how great the company culture is.
+The CEO of a coffee chain is talking to the camera about how great the company culture is.

-Suddenly, the image on screen switches from the CEO’s face to a close-up of a barista making a cup of coffee in one of the chain’s stores.
+Suddenly, the image on-screen switches from the CEO’s face to a close-up of a barista making a cup of coffee in one of the chain’s stores.
 The CEO’s voiceover continues, but the visual shot has changed.

 The silent shot of the barista is the B-roll.

-The main value of B-roll is that it keeps audience engaged.
+The main value of B-roll is that it keeps the audience engaged.
 Viewers will get bored of your content quickly if it focuses on the same shot for 10 seconds or more.
 Adding in B-roll keeps the video interesting and keeps audiences watching for longer as a result.

 Summing up in six points

 - Making movies is no longer just for Paramount Pictures and 21st Century Fox.

 - It’s now possible for businesses to make a promotional video on a budget to do everything from engaging stakeholders to upping landing page conversion rates.

 - Companies can make their own promotional videos in just seven steps.